 Prior to arrest, if you are not released from the police station, you will be held for a bail hearing.
-At a bail hearing, a court in Canada will decide whether you should be released into the community while you wait for your trial, or whether you should remain in jail.
-At this time, you may need to consider advising a criminal defence lawyer that has experience at bail hearings to determine your options.
+At a bail hearing in Ontario, a court will decide whether you should be released into the community while you wait for your trial, or whether you should remain in jail.
+At this time, it is you may need to consider advising a criminal defence lawyer that has experience at bail hearings to determine your options.

 - Will you come to court?

 - Are you a risk to the community?

 - Will you continue to get into legal trouble while you are awaiting your trial?

 - Will the community be offended or shocked if you were to be released?

 Based on the answers to these questions, a Judge will come to a decision regarding your release.

 Consult a Criminal Defence Lawyer that has Experience with Bail Hearings